If you would like to be contacted when our next opportunity to apply opens, please get in touch with us at communityfund@hdcymru.co.uk

 If your application is ineligible or is not a strong fit for our criteria, we will let you know that your application has unfortunately not been successful.

-Unfortunately due to the high levels of applications we’re anticipating, if your application is not successful, the decision cannot be appealed and you won’t be able to apply to be considered for support again this year.
+Unfortunately, due to the high levels of applications we’re anticipating, if your application is not successful, the decision cannot be appealed and you won’t be able to apply again for that funding round.

 Payments and monitoring